Inedo/inedo-docs/UPack/universal-packages/validation-security/repackaging-auditing.md

 Once you've done that, you'll be redirected to the the new package's page.

 ## Viewing and Auditing Repackage History
-- You can see the audit trail on the "History" tab of the package.
-- The date, time, version, user name, notes, etc. are maintained, and if the orginal package is in ProGet you can access it from this page.
+ProGet allows users to see the repackaging audit trail on the "History" tab of the package.
+The history will show key values regarding each repackaging event such as the date, time, version, user name, notes, etc. Also, if the orginal package resides in ProGet you can access it from this page.

-- These historic audit trails are embedded in the package itself, which allows you to easily replicate or promote this package to other feeds and the history will be preserved.
+These historic audit trails are embedded within the package itself and allows you to easily replicate or promote this package to other feeds while preserving the repackaging history.

 ## Other Repackaging Options
-- **Via API**: you can use the [api](https://inedo.com/support/documentation/proget/reference/api/repackaging) to repackage a package.
-- **Via Command Line**: you can use [upack.exe](https://inedo.com/support/documentation/upack/tools-and-libraries/upack-cli) to repackage a package.
+Aside from using the ProGet UI we offer two other options for repackaging a package.
+You can either make simple [API calls](https://inedo.com/support/documentation/proget/reference/api) or use the [Universal Package CLI](https://inedo.com/support/documentation/upack/tools-and-libraries/upack-cli).
+These options give you a lot of flexibility when it comes to automating your repackaging process.